Anstow/TeamAwesome/README.md

 TeamAwesome
 ===========

 David, David, David (Joe) and David's (Jamie) game, for the Warwick February 48 hour competition.
-With team time.
+With theme time.

 We are using David's (Joe) game library: